MicrosoftDocs/memdocs/memdocs/intune/protect/conditional-access-jamf-cloud-connector.md

 2. Select the option **Terminate connection**.
 Review the message and when ready, select **OK**.

-After you terminate the integration, your organization's Mac devices are removed from Azure AD and Intune in 90 days.
+After you terminate the integration, your organization's Mac devices are removed from Intune in 90 days.

 ### Deprovision Jamf Pro from within the Jamf Pro console